 Faster and more frequent testing

-The H-TEAM also focuses on fostering early diagnosis by developing and implementing HIV testing strategies aimed at target groups that are difficult to reach and often enter care late.
+The H-TEAM also focuses on fostering early diagnosis by developing and implementing HIV testing strategies aimed at insufficiently reached target groups that often enter care late.
 By ensuring that as many people as possible know their HIV status, the H-TEAM wants to halt the HIV epidemic.

 Faster and more frequent testing: why?